Battle of Zelengora: Battle

-On 7 May, Mihailović forces numbered some 5,000 to 6,000, among them a few hundred Bosnian Chetniks.
+On 7 May, Mihailović's forces numbered some 5,000 to 6,000, among them a few hundred Bosnian Chetniks.
 However, at Zelengora only 3,000 to 4,000 men arrived, as a column led by Dragoslav Račić separated and went towards Jahorina and Rogatica.
 In contrast to the Chetniks, the Yugoslav Army was militarily superior, with artillery and an air force.

 The final battle between the Chetniks and the Yugoslav Army was waged from 10 to 13 May.
 The Yugoslav Army pushed the Chetniks into a high and steep gorge of the Jezerica River.
 The Chetniks were consequently exposed to land, artillery and air attacks.
 During the descent and crossing of the river, the Chetniks were inflicted with heavy losses—a large number of men, all their horses, heavy equipment, archives and radio stations were destroyed, the latter interrupting the radio link between Mihailović and "Mayor Ćosić".
 Only a few hundred Chetniks managed to survive; among them were Mihailović and Nikola Kalabić.
 General Miroslav Trifunović, Milan Aćimović, Miodrag Palošević, and Neško Nedić, were a notable few among the dead.